spectraphilic/wsn_arduino/sketches/lagopus/README.md

 - Use concurrent commands, which allow for more data points (1-99) are longer D responses (75 chars)
-- Support D1-9 commands, send no more than 35/75 chars for a single D command.
 - Support service requests, for faster communication.